One thing I, as a teacher, loved to do was complain about how much work I had.

 So… what really matters?

-So, after at least a year, ask some of your former students one question:
+Then, after that year, ask some former students one question:

 “What do you remember most about our class?”